The Weak Signal Cultivation Model: A Human-Centric Framework for Frontline Risk Detection, Signal Tracking, and Proactive Organizational Resilience: The Weak Signal Cultivation Model

 \subsection{Positioning a Signal: The NRS Elicitation Protocol}

 Placing a signal at coordinates $(x, y)$ requires no specialist measurement.
 It only requires structured team conversation, applied consistently at each cultivation session.
-Team members assess each active signal using a four-point Numeric Rating Scale (NRS):
+Team members assess each active signal using a five-point Numeric Rating Scale (NRS, 0--4):

-\textbf{Entry constraint.} A signal can only enter the WSCM when assessed at NRS $\leq 1$ on both axes.
+\textbf{Entry constraint.} A signal can only enter the WSCM when every individual NRS score is $\leq 1$ on both axes.
 This constrains the initial position to $[0, 2.5] \times [0, 2.5]$---entirely within Question Marks.
 The entry constraint enforces the model's purpose: only genuine weak signals enter here.
 Mature, known risks with established organizational records do not enter via this pathway.

 \textbf{Committee aggregation.} Each participating team member provides independent NRS scores for both $x$ and $y$.
 The session coordinate is the arithmetic mean of the $n$ assessors' scores, scaled to the model field: